Editor's Note: This is a modified version of Ink World's comprehensive U.S. Top 20 report. For the full report, please see our April 2003 issue.

-Key Personnel: J. Jeffrey Thrall, CEO; Mike Fox, president; Frank Blanco Jr., senior VP of sales; Harold Johnston, VP of product development; Mike McGowan, VP and technical director; Peter Walsh, VP of sales marketing; and Jim Davidson, VP of operations; John Simonson, VP of distribution.
+Key Personnel: J. Jeffrey Thrall, CEO; Mike Fox, president; Richard Bowles, VP of marketing; Mike McGowan, VP and technical director; Peter Walsh, VP of sales; and Jim Davidson, VP of operations; John Simonson, VP of distribution.

 Operating Facilities: Sixteen in the U.S., Canada and Mexico.